 They feared the Lord, yet served their own gods… (2 Kings 17:33 NKJV)

-This phrase stood out to me as I read the Word earlier today.
+This really stood out to me as I read God’s Word earlier today.
 Honestly, I couldn’t help but relate to it.

-That verse is me, I thought.
+That verse is me.
 I am the Israelites.
 I serve many masters.
-But I fear my idols more than I fear You.
+I fear my idols more than I fear You.

 Can you Relate?

--You know you shouldn’t be going to those porn sites.
-You know they’re dangerous and sinful.
-But it lets you escape from the real world.
+- You know that you shouldn’t visit those porn sites.
+You realize that they’re dangerous and sinful.
+But porn lets you escape from the real world.

--You know you shouldn’t be wearing those shorty shorts around campus.
-You know that they’re immodest and that you’re leading guys to lust.
+- You know that you shouldn’t be wearing those shorty shorts around campus.
+You understand that they’re immodest and that you’re leading guys to lust.
 But you just want a little attention.

--You know you shouldn’t be sleeping in on Sunday mornings.
-You know how important fellowship, hearing the Word, and worshipping God are.
+- You know that you shouldn’t be sleeping in on Sunday mornings.
+You recognize the importance of hearing God’s Word, worshipping Him, and fellowshipping with other believers.
 But you just need one day during the week to sleep.

--You know you shouldn’t spend so much time on social media.
-You know that you basically spend all your free time posting pictures and finding followers.
+- You know that you shouldn’t spend so much time on social media.
+You realize that you basically spend all your free time posting pictures and finding followers.
 But you just want to boost your self-esteem.

--You know you shouldn’t be hanging around with the guys on your football team so often.
-You know they’re a bad influence on you and your relationship with God.
+- You know you shouldn’t be hanging around with your teammates so often.
+You recognize that they’re a bad influence on you.
 But you just enjoy having so many friends.

 The Way Out of Idolatry

 I know how much you want to destroy your idols, and I know how much you want to keep them.
 I know how impossible it feels not to worship them.
-I may set goals, have high ambitions, and desire to change.
-But I still feel like I’ll always be ruled by my idols.
+We may set goals, have high ambitions, and desire to change.
+But we struggle to make any real progress in crushing our idols.
+How do we escape idolatry?

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.
 Therefore, my beloved, flee from idolatry.
 (1 Corinthians 10:13-14 ESV)